backdrop-contrib/token_embed_views/README.md

 ## Description

-This module create a token type called 'views'.
+This module creates a token type called 'views'.
 This token can be used to embed your views into your content.

 ## Prerequisites

-You need the token module and the views module (which are part of Backdrop's core).
+You need the views module (which is part of Backdrop's core).
-You also need the token_filter module to enable toking replacing in your node fields if you wish to use these tokens in node fields like body f.ex.
+You also need the token_filter module to enable token replacing in your node fields if you wish to use these tokens in node fields like body, etc.

 ## Usage